 Batting, Backing, And Basting The Quilted Christmas Table Runner

 Prepare a quilt sandwich.
-A quilt sandwich is really just a fancy name for the layers that make up your project: the top, batting and backing.
+A quilt sandwich is really just a fancy name for the layers that make up your project: the top, batting, and backing.
 All three must go into place correctly before quilting can begin!

-Usually the type of batting that you use will depend on what the project is.
+Usually, the type of batting that you use will depend on what the project is.
 I wrote in detail on types of quilt batting in another tutorial on my site.

-For example, this project is a table runner, then this would require thinner batting than if it were a blanket.
+For example, if this project is a table runner, then this would require thinner batting than if it were a blanket.

 I decided to use fusible batting for this table runner because it’s easy to work with.
 It also makes the quilting go much faster!
 Just put the prepared top of the runner on the ironing board, place the batting on it (fusible side to the wrong side of the runner), and fuse the batting with a hot iron.